-The hours of operation and days of the week that the pool is open vary from season to season—this year, it's open February through November.
-During low season, the pool is open Tuesday thru Friday from 11 a.m. to 5:30 p.m. and Saturday and Sunday from 10:00 a.m. to 4:30 p.m.
+The hours of operation and days of the week that the pool is open vary from season to season—in 2019, it's open February through Sept.
+8. During low season, the pool is open Tuesday through Friday from 11 a.m. to 5:30 p.m. and Saturday and Sunday from 10:00 a.m. to 4:30 p.m.
 During the summer, the pool is open on Mondays as well.
 Check their website before heading over to confirm it is open.
 The pool does fill up fast, so get their early—once they have reached capacity, they stop letting people in.

 There are a few strict rules the pool has that all guests must adhere to, so keep these in mind.

 - Children under 3 will not be admitted in to the facility, and if your child is under 38”, you must prove their age.
 If you’re traveling with toddlers, this is not the place for you.
 The rule exists for a good reason—because the pool uses such a low dose of chlorine, if a young child were to have an accident in the water, they would have to get everyone out of the pool, drain the entire thing (which takes about four hours), and then refill it.

 - Smoking, glass, alcohol, and coolers are also not permitted in the facility.
 They also don’t allow outside food deliveries.